ApatheticDELL/QuantumENDEC/README.md

 - Python (3+)
 ...to be installed on your System

-And then, you need the following required Python modules: EASGen, EAS2Text, discord_webhook, pyttsx3, sounddevice, numpy, scipy, requests, argparse, xmltodict, pydub, ffmpeg-python, flask, soundfile
+And then, you need the following required Python modules: EASGen, EAS2Text, discord_webhook, pyttsx3, sounddevice, numpy, scipy, requests, argparse, xmltodict, pydub, ffmpeg-python, flask, soundfile, email

 If running on windows: You may also need pythoncom